3 – Raleigh, NC

 What makes us weak also makes us strong.

-Prior to becoming a speaker, he was a management professor, stand-up comedian and endurance athlete.
+Prior to becoming a speaker, he was a management professor and stand-up comedian.
 He also managed nonprofit enterprises that provided employment for people with disabilities.
 He has more than twenty years of experience leading people and organizations.

 David has a doctor of management degree in organizational leadership, as well as a graduate degree in psychology.
 He is the author of three books: